Fifth Maine Regiment Community Center

-The Fifth Maine Regiment Community Center is a historic building at 45 Seashore Avenue on Peaks Island, an island neighborhood of Portland, Maine in Casco Bay.
+The Fifth Maine Regiment Community Center, now the 5th Maine Museum, is a historic building at 45 Seashore Avenue on Peaks Island, an island neighborhood of Portland, Maine in Casco Bay.
 It was built in 1888 by American Civil War veterans "as a memorial to their deceased comrades and as a reunion hall for themselves."
 It was listed on the National Register of Historic Places in 1978 and designated a Greater Portland Landmark in 1984.
 Today it is open as a museum.

-Description and history
+Construction

 Peaks Island, the most populous island in Casco Bay, is east of the main Portland peninsula.
 The Fifth Maine Regiment Community Center is on the south side of the island, facing the channel separating it from Cushing Island.